on-the-loose/on-the-loose.org/README.md

 }
 ```

-When adding new components, please adhere to this structure to keep the codebase consistent and readable.
+When adding new components follow this structure to keep the codebase consistent and readable.